mCodex/react-native-sensitive-info/docs/PERFORMANCE.md

 Every public hook follows the same recipe to keep re-renders cheap:

-1. Inline option literals are **deep-equal cached** through `useStableOptions`.
+1. Inline option literals are deep-equal cached through `useStableOptions`.
 Passing a fresh object each render does not invalidate the underlying `useAsync` / `useMutation`.
-2. `useReducer` drives the lifecycle so `setState` cannot tear (loading + data + error always commit together).
+2. `useReducer` drives the lifecycle so `setState` cannot tear (loading + data + error commit together).
 3. The returned object is wrapped in `useMemo` with stable identity per state transition.
-4. Stable empty arrays (e.g. `EMPTY_ITEMS`) are frozen once at module scope so consumers can safely use referential equality.
+4. Stable empty arrays (e.g. `EMPTY_ITEMS`) are frozen once at module scope so consumers can use referential equality.

 That means you can pass result objects to `React.memo` children or to a `Context.Provider` without paying for spurious re-renders.

 ## React Compiler (Babel plugin)

-The hooks are written so that the React Compiler **does not** need to see the source to keep them stable.
-We don't ship Compiler output; the optimization is done by hand and stays explicit.
+The hooks don't ship Compiler output; the optimization is done by hand and stays explicit.
 This keeps the runtime debuggable and avoids forcing consumers onto the Compiler.

-If you do enable the Compiler app-wide, the hooks remain correct: they don't rely on memo identity behaviour the Compiler would change.
+The hooks remain correct if you enable the Compiler app-wide.

 ## Native call overhead